 UHC has expanded cultural opportunities for students.
 Honors students have taken trips to Philadelphia, Washington, DC, New York City, and Baltimore.
 These cultural excursions are offered at no charge to students who participate in UHC/HCSA service projects.
-The UHC also offers students tickets to local cultural events, such as the Lancaster Symphony Orchestra and the Fulton Theater.
+The UHC also, on occasion, offers our students tickets to local cultural events, such as the Lancaster Symphony Orchestra and the Fulton Theater.